jbirddog/blue/README.md

 Compiler for the Blue Language

 _Please note the language and compiler are in an early stage of development.
-Working programs can be compiled but rough spots can easily be encountered._
+Working programs can be compiled but rough spots, TODOs and deficiencies can easily be encountered._

 Blue is a compiled low level Forth-like language that is designed for building programs without a standard library.
 Currently the x86-64 instruction set is supported.
 Example programs utilize Linux system calls but nothing in the language requires or assumes an operating system.
 A familarity with the x86-64 instruction set is advised and some knowledge of Forth or a similar stack based language will help.